jimthompson5802/gh_copilot/codex/generate_documentation/README.md

 * Generated documentation for program `generate_documentation.py` (file `documentation1a.txt`), for the most part, reflects the processing in the module.
 It misses describing a step and incorrectly describes the final step in the module.
   * Missing description of issuing a message at the start of the processing
-  * Incorrectly describes the final step as, "the code prints a messaging the start and completion of the documetnation process".
+  * Incorrectly describes the final step as, "the code prints a messaging the start and completion of the documentation process".
 The correct description is "the code prints a message for completing the documentation process".

 * Generating markdown or html (`documentation4.md` and `documentation5.html`, respectively).
 Generates the same text.
 Able to take advantage of simple Markdown directives.
 However, html output is only raw text.
 More resarch is needed in this area.
 May need to utilize few shot learning techniques to get right formatting of output.